QED Effects on Kerr-Newman Black Hole Shadows

 Theoretical investigations into black hole shadows primarily hinge on our understanding of photon trajectories in the spacetime surrounding black holes.
 In a vacuum, photons move along geodesics under the approximation of geometric optics.
-Thus, the equations of motion of photons are completely governed by the background of the spacetime.
-However, it is always inevitable that there are some other fields besides the gravitational field in real spacetime.
+Thus, the equations of motion of photons are completely governed by the spacetime background.
+However, there will inevitably be other fields besides the gravitational field in real spacetime.
 Therefore, a realistic possible scenario is that photons interact with other fields as they travel outside the black hole.
 Of particular relevance are magnetic fields, which play a pivotal role in black hole physics \cite{Wald:1974np, Blandford:1977ds, Frolov:2010mi, Wang:2021ara, Rueda:2022fgz, Hou:2023hto}.
-Observations have indicated the presence of strong magnetic fields around supermassive black holes, which may result in the break of the superposition principle.
+Observations have indicated the presence of strong magnetic fields around supermassive black holes, which may result in the breakdown of the superposition principle.
 The electromagnetic field exhibits self-interaction, or in other words, photon-photon interactions become significant.
 This leads to nonlinear QED corrections to electrodynamics, making the electromagnetic field appear as if it were some kind of electromagnetic medium, known as vacuum polarization.
 Rays of light moving within the electromagnetic field will deviate from null geodesic paths and follow different time-like trajectories depending on their polarization direction, resulting in what is known as birefringence phenomenon \cite{DeLorenci:2000yh, Novello:1999pg}.

 Nonlinear electrodynamics effects may appear in different models, among which the most famous ones are the Euler-Heisenberg model \cite{Allahyari:2019jqz, Zeng:2022pvb, Guerrero:2023unv} and the Born-Infeld-like models \cite{Okyay:2021nnh, Uniyal:2022vdu, He:2022opa, Wen:2022hkv, Guerrero:2023unv, Amaro:2023ull, Gibbons:2001sx}.
 The former one is a result of one-loop quantum corrections \cite{Schwinger:1951nm}, while the latter was put forward as a solution of the divergence of a point charge's self-energy \cite{Born:1934dia}.
 The additional nonlinear terms in electrodynamics introduce extra terms in the energy-momentum tensor, thereby indirectly affecting the trajectory of light by modifying the spacetime geometry \cite{Breton:2019arv}.
 It is a challenging task to construct a fully back-reacted black hole solution and study the novel features in its image.